How is the Equiwinner Patch Intended to Work?

 The Equiwinner patch has a balanced package of sealed electrolytes, e.g. sodium, potassium, magnesium, chloride, calcium, and carbon.
 When the patch is placed on or near to the skin of the horse, the skin cells, at a microscopic level, recognize the electrolytes in the patch and generate electrical signals which pass to all other cells in the body.
 This "artificial" generation of signals is sufficient to switch off the inappropriate conservation of electrolytes throughout the body, when a fresh patch is used on different spots on the skin of the horse each day for ten days.
-Freeing electrolytes to work properly in this way solves a number of problems including EIPH bleeding, tying up, headshaking and non-sweating as well as ensuring full hydration and optimum performance.
+Freeing electrolytes to work properly in this way solves a number of problems.

 The next question often asked is "how do the skin cells recognize the electrolyte ions in the patch if they are sealed and nothing actually passes into the body?".
 For an explanation of this we have to thank Professor Roderick MacKinnon, who won the 2003 Nobel Prize for his work.
 Cell ion channels pass electrolyte ions into and out of cells, and each channel is specialized to pass a particular ion, e.g. sodium.
 It had always been a mystery that the channel for any particular ion was much larger than was needed, so how did a channel accept the right ion and reject others?
 Professor MacKinnon, in an elegant paper describing the structure of ion channels, showed that the channel recognized not the ion itself, but the pattern of water molecules around the ion.
 This recognition caused the ion channel to generate an electrical signal and allowed the correct ion with its unique water "jacket" to pass through.
 (Text of the Nobel lecture link.) ( Video of the lecture.).

-The Equiwinner action of achieving the effect of a medicine by specifically prompting a cell signal cascade and without any substance being taken into solution in the body is completely novel.
+The Equiwinner action of achieving effect by specifically prompting a cell signal cascade and without any substance being taken into solution in the body is completely novel.
 A world first.
 Equiwinner is the result of over twenty years of research and is patented or has patents pending worldwide.

 Using Equiwinner or Getting More Information